2AMDevs/invoicify-app/README.md

 <!-- You can sponsor 2AM Devs by emailing at  -->

+## Support

+For any queries message us at: https://discord.gg/UgvYpNrHa6

 ## Credits

 Icons made by <a href="https://www.flaticon.com/authors/freepik" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" title="Flaticon"> www.flaticon.com</a>